RECEIVE FREE RECIPES IN YOUR INBOX!

 Honestly, I saw something like this on a friend’s Facebook page and was drooling to “healthify” it.
 That was not going to be an easy feat because I thought I could not take the cheese out of this recipe and get the same drooling effect.
 The only way to healthify it up a bit was to use clean and real ingredients.

 I went to a local restaurant {U-Tiki on the inlet in Jupiter} and they served these cute potato soufflés in ramekins!
 I was so excited that I forgot to take a picture to share with you.
-I was determined after that divine dinning experience to create something all my dairy & egg free friends could drool over too!
+I was determined after that divine dinning experience to create something all my lactose & egg free friends could drool over too!

-So I played with modifying it and my taste buds could hardly believe it but I got it totally dairy & egg free (for those who have food sensitivities or allergies).
+So I played with modifying it and my taste buds could hardly believe it but I got it totally cheesless & egg free (for those who have food sensitivities or allergies).
 Yes, you will be drooling just like those cheesy friends of yours!!

 PotPuff1